-The joining mechanisms in the Perception Outlaw, Aqua-Bound Sting Ray and Manta Ray as well as the Wilderness System Apex and Pungo provided the most secure feel of all the options.
+The joining mechanisms in the Perception Outlaw, Aqua-Bound Sting Ray and Manta Ray as well as the Wilderness System Apex and Pungo provided the most secure feel of all the paddles tested.
 Under blind testing, paddlers identified these all as one-piece paddles.
 No one noticed any rotational or horizontal give.
-These systems maintained the securing over time.

-The Kalliste, the Skagit, and the Camano also scored well in this metric.
+The Werner Kalliste, Skagit, and Camano also performed adequately well in this metric.
 Their Smart View internal locking mechanism provides a secure feel, resulting in no rotational movement in the paddle while kayaking.
-We did notice that out of the water, a horizontal pull resulted in some give, but we hardly ever felt this when using the paddle in the water.
+We did notice that out of the water, a horizontal pull resulted in some give, but we hardly felt this when using the paddle in the water.

 For its price point, the Perception Outlaw deserves mention, outperforming many more expensive paddles in this metric.
-Other paddles for a similar price point typically use a snap button system used by the Baja, the Poseidon, the Whisper, the Sea Extreme, and the Carlisle Magic Plus allowed the most give when paddling.
+Other paddles for a similar price point typically use a snap button system which allows the most give when paddling.
 After extensive use, these paddles tended to become even less secure over time, resulting in a less efficient paddle stroke and an overall less enjoyable paddling experience.

-Those looking to enjoy extended journeys in their kayak will want to consider the lightweight Kalliste, Pungo, or Camano.
-With the Kalliste standing out in this field.
-These paddles are significantly lighter than other kayak paddles in this review fleet.
-They are also more expensive.
+Those looking to enjoy extended journeys in their kayak will want to consider the lightweight Kalliste, Pungo, Apex ], or Camano, with the Kalliste standing out in this field.
+These paddles are significantly lighter than other kayak paddles in this review fleet but are also more expensive.
 Heavier paddles tend to be more affordable, making them better choices for short, casual kayak tours.

 We noted wear and tear to each paddle during testing to get a sense of its durability over time.
-In particular, we focused on the durability of the blades and the joint.
+In particular, we focused on the construction quality of the blades and the joints.
 Your paddle is of no use to you if you can't put it together or if the blades fall off the shaft.

-The Carlisle Magic Plus is a top performer when it comes to durability.
-The fiberglass-reinforced blades will handle anything you throw them, are not prone to dings, scratches, or dents like some paddles made of more fragile materials.
+The Carlisle Magic Plus is a top performer when it comes to quality of construction.
+The fiberglass-reinforced blades will handle anything you throw them and are not prone to dings, scratches, or dents like some paddles made of more fragile materials.

 The Aqua-Bound Sting Ray Carbon was also a top performer in this metric.
-The polished finish of the Posi-Lok's internal shaft meant that it's not prone to collecting sand or grit.
+The polished finish of the Posi-Lok's internal shaft meant that it is not prone to collecting sand or grit.
 It was consistently easy to use.
-The abX Carbon Reinforced Nylon blades withstood use in rocky and sandy conditions, with no evidence of wear on the blades.
+The abX Carbon Reinforced Nylon blades withstood use in rocky and sandy conditions with no evidence of wear on the blades.
 Running close behind for quality of construction, although we didn't like the blade design of the Perception Outlaw, we felt it had a robust construction, particularly given its price points.

 The fiberglass-infused nylon and polypropylene blades fared well in the gravel tests, showing how these materials can withstand quite a battering.
-However, the snap button system in the paddle's shaft lowered their overall durability scores, as they are prone to jamming.
+Despite this durability, the snap button system in the paddles' shaft lowered their overall quality of construction scores, as they are prone to jamming.
 Luckily, a frequent rinse and monthly application of silicone lubricant should help you extend the life of this component.
-Also, proper storage and transport will considerably extend the life of all paddles.
-Those that invest a couple of hundreds of dollars in a paddle may also consider obtaining a travel bag.
+Additionally, proper storage and transport will extend the life of all paddles considerably.
+Those that invest a couple of hundred dollars in a paddle may also consider obtaining a travel bag.

-Although the smart view system used in the Skagit and Camano was not immune to jamming with sand or grit, we found that it withstood these conditions better than the snap button system.
-It was also easier to use with cold hands.
+Although the smart view system used in the Skagit and Camano was not immune to jamming with sand or grit, we found that it withstood these conditions better than the snap button system and was easier to use with cold hands.

 We relished the opportunity to put these paddles to the test in a wide variety of conditions.
-Using this range of quality paddles side by side is a stark reminder of how much difference a good paddle can make for your kayaking experience.
-Despite testers having different paddling backgrounds and experience levels, we unanimously agreed about all our award winners.
-If you want to hit the water in your recreational touring kayak, we are confident that our review will help you select the very best paddle to suit your needs.
+Using this range of quality paddles side by side is a stark reminder of how a good paddle can make a big difference in your kayaking experience.
+Despite testers having different paddling backgrounds and experience levels, we unanimously agreed on all our award winners in this paddle review.
+If you want to hit the water in your recreational touring kayak, our write-up will help you select the very best paddle to suit your needs.

 Ad-free.
 Influence-free.
 Powered by Testing.